mixxxdj/manual/source/hardware/controllers/behringer_ddm4000.rst

 #.
 Long press the :hwlabel:`CONSOLE SETUP` knob
 #.
 Select ``MIDI SETTINGS`` by turning and pressing the :hwlabel:`CONSOLE SETUP` knob
 #.
-Enable MIDI for the following sections:
+Enable MIDI for all sections:
     * Microphone
     * Crossfader
     * Sampler
-   * Channel 1
-   * Channel 4
+    * Channel 1 - 4
 #.
 Press the :hwlabel:`ESC` button to exit MIDI Setup
 #.
 To make the change persistent, save the settings in a user preset.
    See the controller manual for details.